What is CUWiP?

 In providing instruction in classical and modern physics, we cover such areas as mechanics, electricity and magnetism, thermodynamics and statistical mechanics, introductory modern physics, and quantum mechanics.
 In addition to our undergraduate program, offering a Major in Physics and a Minor in Astronomy, the Department offers Ph.D. degrees in Physics and in Astrophysics.

-The full program for the conference is available here.
-We hope that you will join us for this year’s conference to showcase your own research, explore career opportunities, and connect with other women in the physics community!
+The full program of the conference (now including PDF presentations of talks and parallel sessions) is available here, and was designed to allow you to showcase your own research, explore career opportunities, and connect with other women in the physics community!

 The CUWiP @ Iowa State logo is a design by Noah Garwood.